BLOG: Immersion is key to successful sustainability learning: reflections on Second Nature LIVE

 Graham Seager NHS Trust Estates Director

 The red team proposed involved demolishing existing buildings and building a new one, while engaging community, promoting healthy lifestyles and enhancing contact with nature (through the central garden).
-The main focus was on waste reduction and management, but the realisation that really captured everyone’s imagination was that you don’t have to wait for a new building to be more sustainable.
+The focus was on waste reduction and management, but the realisation that really captured everyone’s imagination was that you don’t have to wait for a new building to be more sustainable.
 This was captured by the red team call to startnow!
-The yellow team promoted the use of existing buildings, addressing lifecycle of the building and based the presentation on the concept of SMART principles and use of technology, investing in mobile consultation.
+The yellow team promoted the use of existing buildings, addressing the lifecycle of the building and based the presentation on the concept of SMART principles and use of technology, investing in mobile consultation.
 The approach focused on not trying to accommodate all the people in the hospital but to encourage remote care, reducing waiting times and patient congestion in hospitals.

 Yesterday, our #SecondNatureLIVE cohort was tasked with presenting #sustainability proposals for @Bham_Childrens & @BWH_NHS.